-Charter schools have only been in existence in the United States for about 20 years.
-Yet more than 5,000 charters are now operating in 41 states.
-California, Arizona, Florida, Ohio, Michigan, Wisconsin and Texas all had more than 200 charter schools operating in their states during the 2009-10 school year.
+Charter schools have only been in existence in the United States for a quarter-century.
+Yet more than 6,000 charters are now operating in 43 states and the District of Columbia.
+California, Arizona, Florida, Ohio, Michigan, Wisconsin and Texas lead the way with the most charter schools.
+Kentucky currently is one of seven states without a charter-school enabling law.

 No charter schools in Kentucky: Big deal or little concern?